baqermalik646/rag-project/README.md

 3. Install the dependencies

+Note: If dependencies are failing, run requirements.txt

-4. Add your OpenAI API key to a .env file:
+5. Add your OpenAI API key to a .env file:
 OPENAI_API_KEY=your_openai_key

-5. Generate embeddings:
+6. Generate embeddings:
 python3 ingest.py
 Note: This might take a while

-6. Start the server:
+7. Start the server:
-uvicorn main:app --reload
+python -m uvicorn main:app --reload

 ### Frontend (Next.js)